Blueberry Sauce On Toast

 Step 1: Cook The Blueberries With Sugar And Cornstarch

 Start by adding your frozen blueberries and sugar to a small saucepan over medium heat.
 Stir occasionally as the blueberries release their juices and the sugar dissolves, cooking for about 2-3 minutes.
-While that’s happening, mix cornstarch with cold water in a jar and shake until smooth.
+While that’s happening, mix cornstarch with cold water in a bowl and whisk until smooth.

 Once the blueberries are bubbling, pour in the cornstarch slurry and stir for another 1-2 minutes until the sauce thickens to a jam-like consistency.
 Remove from heat and let the sauce cool for 5 minutes to set.
 It will continue to thicken as it cools.